cornerman/py3status-wiki/Home.md

-# About

-You will love py3status if you're using i3wm and are frustrated by the i3status limitations on your i3bar such as:
+You will love `py3status` if you're using i3wm and are frustrated by the i3status limitations on your i3bar such as:
 * you cannot hack into it easily
 * you want more than the built-in modules and their limited configuration
 * you cannot pipe the result of one of more scripts or commands in your bar easily